joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 ![Fold back and sew front pocket slant](/img/patterns/theodore/instructions/step06.png)

-Fold back your lining and front piece along the poclet slant line (and thus along the trimmed edge of the pocket bag.
+Fold back your lining and front piece along the pocket slant line (and thus along the trimmed edge of the pocket bag.
 Pin this down and press.

-You are going to sew along the pocket slant, but make sure to flip your everything over first so you can sew from the good side.
+You are going to sew along the pocket slant, but make sure to flip everything over first so you can sew from the good side.

 Topstitch a 0.5 cm from the fold, making sure to keep it parallel and not stretch your fabric.